The Āgamas

-The northern recension of the early Buddhist texts and the subject of much recent text-critical scholarship.
+The northern recension of the early Buddhist texts has been the subject of much, recent, text-critical scholarship.

 Table of Contents